Anthropology

 - C-ID:C-ID ANTH 150

 This course is an introduction to the concepts, methods, and theoretical perspectives employed in the scientific study of archaeology.
 Emphasis will be placed on how data is retrieved from the archaeological record and how it can be used to address questions about the development and evolution of human social systems.
 Topics will include archaeological theory, survey and excavation methods, laboratory analysis, reconstructing past environments, and drawing conclusions about the past from archaeological data.
-This course will draw upon examples from the New World as well as archaeological examples worldwide.
-A field trip may be required.
-Research assignments will be assigned to students who cannot participate in a field trip.
+This course will draw upon examples worldwide archaeological sites.

 Student Learning Outcomes